from small one page howto to huge articles all in one place

 Parameterized Strings

 Cursor addressing and other strings requiring parameters in the terminal are described by a parameterized string capability, with printf-like escapes such as %x in it.
-For example, to address the cursor, the cup capability is given, using two parameters: the row and column to address to.
-(Rows and columns are numbered from zero and refer to the physical screen visible to the user, not to any unseen memory.)
+For example, to address the cursor, the cup capability is given, using two parameters: the line and column to address to.
+(Lines and columns are numbered from zero and refer to the physical screen visible to the user, not to any unseen memory.)
 If the terminal has memory relative cursor addressing, that can be indicated by mrcup.

 The parameter mechanism uses a stack and special % codes to manipulate it.
 Typically a sequence will push one of the parameters onto the stack and then print it in some format.
 Print (e.g., "%d") is a special case.
 Other operations, including "%t" pop their operand from the stack.
 It is noted that more complex operations are often necessary, e.g., in the sgr string.